Web Simulation

 Noise Types

-1. Thermal Jitter: Electronics noise causes ToA to fluctuate; the position "jitters" even when the UE is still.
+Electronics noise makes ToA fluctuate; the position “jitters” even when the UE is still.

-2. Multipath/NLOS: Signals bouncing off buildings (Non-Line-of-Sight) travel farther; the tower thinks you are further away than you are.
+Signals bouncing off buildings (Non-Line-of-Sight) travel farther, so the tower over-estimates the distance.

-3. GDOP: Poor tower geometry amplifies small measurement errors into large positioning errors.
-A 1 m noise can become 50 m when towers are collinear.
+Poor tower geometry amplifies small measurement errors — 1 m of noise can become 50 m when towers are nearly collinear.

 Weighted 4D Solver